 Gheorghe Virtosu is a primary master of the abstract art movement and school.
 From the perception of viewer who has not engaged with abstract art, Virtosu extended beyond it and challenged its limits.
-This is evident from the many abstract paintings executed by abstract art master including the piece Prosperity.
-Gheorghe Virtosu’s abstract painting Prosperity is a jubilant, improvisatory burst of shapes and colors.
+This is evident from the many works executed including the present work.
+Prosperity by Gheorghe Virtosu is a jubilant, improvisatory burst of shapes and colors.
 The central of the work is a large figure formed by pleasing, curved lines, which meander in an out of each other to form shapes, which ultimately comprise a large abstract figure which takes up the entire centre-right of the canvass.

-In some places, such as the top right of the figure, the shapes are large as the curved lines intersect in less places.
+At the top right of the figure, the shapes are large as the curved lines intersect in less places.
 In other parts, such as the centre and to the left, the shapes are densely packed as the lines quickly dart in and out of each other.
-Although the background is a pale texture of blue and grey, The shapes formed by the intersecting lines are filled with various monochromatic colors, which forms a colorful tapestry.
+The background is a pale texture of blue and grey.
+The shapes form a colorful tapestry.